Hohill/rddx-express/README.md

 ### Start development

-run `app.js` to start:
+Run `app.js` to get start:

 ```bash
 $ node app.js
 ```

-Notes: when the **(support hot reload)** file has been changed, and option `mod reload` is set to `true`, will automatically reload it.
+Notes: when the **(support hot reload)** file has been changed, and option `mod reload` is set to `true`, the file will be automatically reload.

-For file `init.js`, generally does not support hot reload.
+Generally file `init.js` does not support hot reload.
 If you want to make some change, for example, register a new router:

-first step, create a new file `routes/admin.js` (like above file `routes/index.js`);
+First step, create a new file `routes/admin.js` (like above file `routes/index.js`);

-the next, just type you register code in REPL:
+The next, just type you register code in REPL:

 ```javascript
 [rddx-express]> project.register('router.admin', './routes/admin.js');